Emergency Preparedness

 Nurses play such a critical role in health care, and health care during emergencies is no exception.
 Several studies have noted the essential role of nurses in emergencies, yet studies also note that nurses are often uninformed, overwhelmed, and traumatized after emergencies (1, 2, 3).

 You can also verify your scope of work as a nurse with your workplace and local regulations during an emergency, as some jurisdictions and workplaces alter the scope of work for nurses in emergencies.
 In addition, if you are deployed to work in an emergency setting in another part of the United States or another country, your scope of work might vary as well.
-Several workplaces might also designate sure nurses to different roles in the event of an emergency, similar to nurses’ roles in a code setting.
+Several workplaces might also designate certain nurses to different roles in the event of an emergency, similar to nurses’ roles in a code setting.
 Such roles can vary, including triage, direct patient care, documentation, grief support, etc.

 To be aware of your specific role in an emergency, it is recommended to take emergency preparedness courses, stay updated on your workplace’s emergency policies, and review your nursing scope of work within your place of work and state.